carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Overview:
 """""""""

 The function type can be thought of as a function signature.
 It consists of a return type and a list of formal parameter types.
-The return type of a function type is a first class type or a void type.
+The return type of a function type is a void type or first class type --- except for :ref:`label <t_label>` and :ref:`metadata <t_metadata>` types.

 Syntax:
 """""""